-Magnet Schools of America is a professional association that is driven by its members representing nearly 2000 magnet schools nation wide, as well as members of the community including, parents and families, school district leaders, businesses partners and institutions of higher education.
-The Board of Directors, many of whom currently work in or with magnet schools, govern MSA.
-The executive committee is made up of the Treasurer, Secretary, Parliamentarian, President, President-Elect, and Past President.
-MSA also has a regional structure with eight regions, each with a regional director who serves on the board.
-The Executive Director and staff serve in the National Office, based in Washington, DC.
+Magnet Schools of America (MSA) is a nonprofit professional association that is driven by its members.
+It represents magnet schools nationwide, as well as parents and families, school district leaders, business partners, and institutions of higher education.
+MSA is governed by a Board of Directors, many of whom work with or in magnet schools.
+The executive committee is made up of the President, President-Elect, Treasurer, Secretary, Parliamentarian, and Past President.
+MSA has a regional structure that is divided into eight geographic areas.
+Each is headed by a regional director who sits on the board.
+The Executive Director and staff serve in the national office, based in Washington, DC.

 A Brief History

-In the 1960's in the United States, some options to traditional public schools sprang up as a protest against racially segregated schools.
-The history of magnet schools is tied to the 1960's protest over school desegregation and the educational reform model of public school choice as a way to address educational inequity.
+During the 1960's, alternative options to traditional public schools, including magnet schools, sprang up in America's largest cities as a protest to racially segregated schools.
+The history of magnet schools, their popularity and dispersion is tied to this protest and the demand for an educational reform model that utilizes public school choice as a way to address educational inequity.

-In the 1980's, Magnet Schools of America (MSA) was organized as a for-profit organization, incorporated in the State of Texas, sponsoring conferences.
-In the early 1990's, a small group of magnet leaders met and organized an Association of members.
+In the 1980's, Magnet Schools of America was organized as a for-profit organization that sponsored conferences.
+It was incorporated in the State of Texas in 1986.
+In the early 1990's, a small group of magnet leaders decided to expand this mission and organize as an association of members.
 In 1994, MSA was approved by the IRS as a 501(c) 3 not-for profit, professional educational association.
-Originally located in Houston, TX, MSA relocated its office to Washington, D.C. in 2000.
+Originally located in Houston, TX, MSA relocated its office to Washington, DC in 2000.

 Services Provided by Magnet Schools of America